api-platform/core/Resources/doc/filters.md

     #...
     collection:
         filter_name:
-            order:   "_order" # now to use the filter, you will have to use the `_order` keyword
+            order:   "_order" # now to use the filter, you will have to use the _order keyword
         #...
 ```

 #### Extending filter

 The filter is pretty flexible: it has different modes and you can specify the keyword.
-But what if you want to completly change the syntax to use something like this:
+But what if you want to completely change the syntax to use something like this:

 `?filter[order][property]`